ouktlab/espnet_asr_models/README.md

   - text: transcription of 10 corpora (CSJ, S-JNAS, TMW, JEIDA-JCSD, ETL-WD, RIKEN-DLG, APP, APPDIC, SLC-3, JVS), bccwj, wiki40b-ja, wikipedia-title (2024/8/23)
     - text standardization:  CSJ transcription rule with best effort
   - recommended setting of CTC and language model: (0.21, 0.30) or (0.19, 0.35) .
 Default setting is not the best.
+  - a pause symbol '…' is included for non-speech or silence section.

 ### Syllable-to-Character Translation (SCT) Models
 These syllable-to-character translation (SCT) models are not ESPnet models, but they can be used for Japanese ASR based on syllable (Katakana)-ASR and KanaKanji-Convresion.
 The following is an example of such ASR framework.